Business credit cards are a convenient way for business to access credit, manage expenses and spread the cost of business purchases.

 In addition to the interest rate, other costs may include an annual fee for simply keeping the card open.
 This usually applies to corporate credit cards that offer rewards and range from around £30 to £150 a year.

 There will also be various charges you may have to pay, depending on your card provider.
-You may be charged a withdrawal fee each time you use a cashpoint, which can be a percentage of the amount you withdrew.
+You may be charged a withdrawal fee each time you use the card at a cashpoint, which can be a percentage of the amount you withdrew.

 You can also be charged late fees if you miss payments, which can add to the cost of having a business credit card.